Is it safe to purchase a home in Costa Rica for retirement.? Should we consider secure property? Do the indigenous

 Subscribe to the TicoTimes.net it's the weekly english paper for a few months and read the news stories in the weekly PDF and see what you think....

-Gary about 8 years agoAnswered by Gary LaPointe via WorldNomads.com
+Gary over 8 years agoAnswered by Gary LaPointe via WorldNomads.com

 The locals are very friendly, however, I've read some horror stories about expats selling up to retire in CR.
 Do your research, and remember that many of those companies out there are targeting Americans to sell them services, homes, and relocation packages.
 They are not always in your best interest.